ItsNickkk/launchr-wapp/README.md

   - Navigation bar and Footer .Master page (Admin)
     - ~~Basic Interface~~
     - ~~dropdown if logged in, deny access if logged in user is not admin~~
+  - Other stuffs
+    - About Page
+    - Contact Us Page

 ## Credits